 If a proposal is likely to have a significant impact on Matters of National Environmental Significance, a separate referral may need to be made under the Commonwealth Environment Protection and Biodiversity Act 1999 (EPBC Act).
-Refer to the Department of the Environment website or call 1800 803 772 for further information.
+Refer to the Department of the Environment and Energy website or call 1800 803 772 for further information.

 If it is determined that assessment is required under both the Environment Effects Act and the EPBC Act, the relevant process can be accredited under the new Assessment Bilateral Agreement between the Commonwealth and Victoria.

 This means that proponents will not have to undertake two assessment processes, minimising duplication and saving time and resources.